NishithP2004/BaseScript/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
+5. Update documentation in [docs/commands.md](docs/commands.md) if adding new commands
-5. Submit a pull request
+6. Submit a pull request

 ## 📊 Monitoring & Debugging